DisnakeDev/guide/docs/200-interactions/201-interactions.md

     doesn't throw *"This interaction failed"* if you're not going to respond to message components.

 !!!
 Note
-    If you're going to run long stuff (more than 3 seconds) while responding you must first defer the interaction.
+    If you're going to run long processes (more than 3 seconds) while responding, you must first defer the interaction.
     Then when your response is ready you can edit the message using [`edit_original_message`]({{ disnakedocs }}/api.html#disnake.Interaction.edit_original_message) method

 ``` python title="example.py"